ckuelker/pankyll-documentation/en_US/Documentation/Features/default.md

 [Pankyll] supports the creation of [PDF] version if the [Markdown] page via [Pandoc].
-Some pages would like to have a link pointing to download the [PDF] version of a page, some sites would not.
-Also when developing a new web site, the creation of [PDF] pages takes time.
-To speed up the development, the creation can be globally enabled or disabled for the site.
+Some pages would like to have a link pointing to download the [PDF] version of a page, some sides would not.
+Also when developing a new website, the creation of [PDF] pages takes time.
+To speed up the development, the creation can be globally enabled or disabled for the website.
 As a remark, for now [Pankyll] do not create [PDF] documents for `index.md` pages.
 Just use a different page name for now.
 To enable [PDF] creation set the key to `True` like this: `pdf_create: True` and to disable it to: `pdf_create: False`.
 Keep in mind that [YAML] is case sensitive. `pdf_create: true` might not work.

 ## css_local

-Some themes (or your site) might offer the delivery of [CSS] files locally as in contrast to point to some arbitrary third party web servers.
-There are advantages and disadvantages for this. `css_local: True` might deliver some CSS locally from some themes or sites, while `css_local: False` do not.
+Some themes (or your website) might offer the delivery of [CSS] files locally as in contrast to point to some arbitrary third party web servers.
+There are advantages and disadvantages for this. `css_local: True` might deliver some CSS locally from some themes or websites, while `css_local: False` do not.
 You have to look into your theme to see if it supports it.

 ### Example Theme Support Template Snippet